 Follow the prompts until you reach the tiering page and enable data tiering to object storage.

 For help with replicating data, see Replicating data to and from the cloud.

 When you enable data tiering, Cloud Volumes ONTAP tiers inactive data to the S3 Standard storage class in AWS or to the hot storage tier in Azure.
 After you deploy Cloud Volumes ONTAP, you can reduce your storage costs by changing the tiering level for inactive data that has not been accessed for 30 days.
 The access costs are higher if you do access the data, so you must take that into consideration before you change the tiering level.

 The tiering level is system wide—it is not per volume.

-In AWS, you can change the tiering level so cold data moves to the Standard-Infrequent Access storage class or to the One Zone-Infrequent Access storage class after 30 days of inactivity.
+In AWS, you can change the tiering level so inactive data moves to one of the following storage classes after 30 days of inactivity:

-In Azure, you can change the tiering level so cold data moves to the cool storage tier after 30 days of inactivity.
+In Azure, you can change the tiering level so inactive data moves to the cool storage tier after 30 days of inactivity.

 For more information about how tiering levels work, see Data tiering overview.

 From the working environment, click the menu icon and then click Tiering Level.

 Choose the tiering level and then click Save.